mechahuman/EMI-Predicting-System/README.md

-# EMI Predicting System – Machine Learning & Streamlit Application
+# ***EMI Predicting System – Machine Learning & Streamlit Application***

 ## Overview
-The EMI Predicting System is an end-to-end machine learning application designed to analyze a customer's financial profile and determine:
+The EMI Predicting System [project](https://github.com/mechahuman/EMI-Predicting-System) is an end-to-end machine learning application designed to analyze a customer's financial profile and determine:

 1. Whether the customer is eligible for an EMI (Classification)
 2. The maximum EMI amount the customer can safely afford (Regression)